jonryser/strapi-exploration/README.md

 ## Development

 From a development point of view there wasn't much at all to get this running.
-Initialize a new project using:
+Initialize a new project using \*NOTE: To use a different database, the `--quickstart` flag should not be used.
+Please see "[Database](#database)" below:

     & yarn create strapi-app {PROJECT_NAME} --quickstart